sibbiii/how-we-dev-mw/doc/source/02_version_control.md

 1. **We store all build inputs in a single Git repository**.
 This includes code, tests, configuration, and infrastructure.
 2. In case we need large binaries in our workspace or for our build, we serve them via Git-LFS, the build-system, or other standard means from Artifactory.
 Importantly, linking must be done by hash.
-3. **We consume well-separated internal and external dependencies with stable and clearly defined interfaces as packages linked by hash** from Artifactory.
-For example: Python, Gtest, Python PIP packages, or Conan Packages.
-Linking external input by version, filename, or unique id, or "latest" is not allowed, as this allows the build inputs to change, making the build potentially non-deterministic.
+3. **We consume well-separated internal and external dependencies with stable and clearly defined interfaces by hash** from Artifactory.
+For example: Python, Gtest, Docker images, Python PIP packages, or Conan Packages.
+Linking external input by version, filename, or unique id, tag, or ":latest" is not allowed, as this allows the build inputs to change, making the build potentially non-deterministic.
-4. We must not consume build inputs from systems such as MongoDB, Polarion, or ActiveDirectory for the same reason.
+4. We must not consume build inputs from systems such as Jira, MongoDB, Polarion, or any cloud service for reproducibility reasons.
 If required, a copy (or a link by hash to Artifactory) may be added to Git via pull request.
 5. **We use the standardized WSL** provided by our company to make the complete development environment reproducible.

 All points above ensure data integrity by creating a Merkle tree starting from a single Git repository.
 This means that even if we cannot store everything in one repository because of tool breaks, we version control everything we need to recreate a snapshot of our environment in one repository.